 The Truth About Reprints

-One constant, recurring query we get is the question, “Do you take reprints?”
+One constant, recurring query we get at Abyss & Apex is the question, “Do you take reprints?”
 Despite a very clear statement in our general guidelines that says, in boldface, that we do not accept unsolicited reprints there seem to be an awfully large number of writers who hope that they can talk me into buying their previously published works.

 Maybe if I link this editorial to that section of our guidelines I can clear up some of the confusion.
 At least, I hope it’s confusion.
 I live to be positive, people.
 It could not possibly be that no one is reading our guidelines, now, could it?
 Perish the thought.

 First of all, I’d like to point out the fact that once your story is on the internet it can leave a permanent record: even if the site is pulled, Google may have a cached document.
+And there’s always The Wayback Machine.
 As an example, let’s take my flash fiction story “Snake Oil” which was published online April 30, 2004.
 If you Google on the title and my name, you get this

 …just for starters.
-My first electronic rights to this story are gone, people.
+My first electronic rights to that story are gone, people.

 Example number two: Before safewrite.livejournal.com was my main online presence I had a website, where I posted a sample of my fiction – something that had been sold to Gateway SF in 2002.
 A Google search eight years later brought up this